 This also helps keep him put when working on stay with an open front door, people visiting, or a highly distracting outdoors environment.

-3. Martingale collar for a quick correction.
+3. Martingale collar for a quick reminder to pay attention.

 4. Treat pouch filled with high value treats.